 In a divorce case, either during a divorce or after a divorce, a restraining order may be sought for several reasons.
 Some of the reasons why a person may seek a restraining order in a divorce or post-divorce matter include the following:

-If you are getting a divorce in Washington or are involved in a post-divorce dispute that makes it necessary to pursue a restraining order, the law office of Tim Edwards & Associates can help.
-We represent clients throughout Pierce County and South King County in a wide range of divorce and family law matters, including motions for a restraining order.
+If you are getting a divorce in Washington or are involved in a post-divorce dispute that makes it necessary to pursue a restraining order, the law office of Tim Edwards & Associates, P.S. can help.
+We represent clients throughout Pierce County and King County in a wide range of divorce and family law matters, including motions for a restraining order.
 We also represent clients who oppose a motion for a restraining order.

 We are also pleased to represent clients in cases involving a relocation dispute.
 According to Washington law, a parent who has been divorced and who is subject to a parenting plan order must provide proper notice to his or her former spouse if he or she intends to relocate.
 The ex-spouse who has been notified then has an opportunity to make a motion seeking to restrain his or her ex-spouse from moving while the parties' children are minors and/or subject to the continuing terms of a parenting plan.